Basic Bushcraft Skills

 This type of moss has anti-bacterial properties and can be an effective filter in place of using cloth.
 If you have a spare bottle then cutting off the bottom and filling it with alternating layers of charcoal and sphagnum moss can provide a descent filter.

-Use Ultra violet light
+Use Ultraviolet light

-UV light is good at killing germs and can be utilised with anything see-through that can hold water.
+UV light is good at killing germs and can be utilized with anything see-through that can hold water.
 After you’ve filtered the water as best you can put it in a bottle or anything transparent and hang it up in direct sunlight for a few hours.
 Anything transparent can be used including plastic bags and lunchboxes as long as the light can penetrate the sides and shine into the water.
 Without the option to boil water, filtering it through a moss and charcoal filter before letting the UV rays kill the bacteria is the most effective way to get safe(ish) drinking water in a survival situation.

 Food

 The average human can survive for 3 weeks without food.
-Though this is true for most people, as with water if you go for more than 3 or 4 days without eating anything your going to be in serious trouble.
+Though this is true for most people, as with water if you go for more than 3 or 4 days without eating anything you’re going to be in serious trouble.
 You will be so hungry you will frequently feel sick, affecting your ability to press forward and though drinking more water than you need can stop you from feeling hungry, it is only a temporary fix and not a solution.

-Fortunately there is plenty of food out there, depending on where you are in the world of course, but the trick is knowing whats safe to eat and where to get it.
-For a list of whats good to eat in the wilderness, check out our list of Wild Foods.
+Fortunately, there is plenty of food out there, depending on where you are in the world of course, but the trick is knowing what’s safe to eat and where to get it.
+For a list of what’s good to eat in the wilderness, check out our list of Wild Foods.

 Nettles

-Common as dirt and can be found pretty much everywhere, you’d struggle to find a single woodland of descent size that didn’t have any nettles in.
+Common as dirt and can be found pretty much everywhere, you’d struggle to find a single woodland of decent size that didn’t have any nettles in.
 Nutritionally they are similar to spinach and can normally be found in huge quantities making them a real life saver if you find yourself starving in the wild.
-Don’t even try and eat them raw as the stings wont be worth it and should be removed before consuming.
+Don’t even try and eat them raw as the stings won’t be worth it and should be removed before consuming.
 To do this either boil the leaves or wave them quickly through a flame to wilt the needles or as a last resort smash them into a pulp with a rock to crush all the stingers, though this method can be risky as they are so small and easy to miss.

 Greater reed mace